arrow icon

 • It adds additional overhead when it comes to the serialization of data from JSON objects.

+Starting from React Native 0.68, developers can leverage new capabilities of the framework.
+The New Architecture relies on a series of tools, which are key components to the new experience.
 Two most important ones are Fabric and TurboModules.
 The first one is a new rendering system, and the second one is a new way of writing native modules.
 We will get into details later in this section.

 Codegen and JSI are two new tools improving the developer experience.
-They are essential to understand how the new architecture works.
+They are essential to understand how the New Architecture works.
 Codegen drastically improves DX by generating a lot of native boilerplate code and ensuring type safety.
 And JSI, a C++ API for interacting with any JS engine.

 Codegen

-A code generation tool that makes JS a source of truth by automating the compatibility between JS and the native side.
-It allows writing statically typed JS (called JS Spec), which is then used to generate the interface files needed by Fabric native components and TurboModules.
-Spec consists of a set of types written in TypeScript or Flow that defines all the APIs provided by the native module.
+A code generation tool that makes JS source of truth by automating the compatibility between JS and the native side.
+It allows towrite statically typed JS (called JS Spec) which is then used to generate the interface files needed by Fabric native components and TurboModules.
+Spec consists of a set of types written inTypeScript or Flow that defines all the APIs provided by the native module

 Codegen ensures type-safety and compile-time type safety, which means smaller code and faster execution as both realms can trust each other around validating the data every time.
 To find out more about it, refer to the docs.